 Known for its beaches, mountain ranges, volcanoes and varied wildlife, Costa Rica's rich biodiversity makes it a popular destination for eco-tourists.
 Traditionally a producer of agricultural goods such as coffee and bananas, its economy has diversified and tourism now ranks as the country's number one earner.

-There were more than 4 million internet users - 88% of the population - by November 2015 (Internetworldstats).
-Access is unrestricted.
+There were more than 4 million internet users, comprising around 86% of the population, by 2017.